Everybody wants to know the answer to the age-old question: how often should you post on social media?

 And why wouldn’t you?

-Of course everyone wants to know exactly how many times per day they’re supposed to post – the objective, universal solution to getting the absolute best results.
+Of course, everyone wants to know exactly ‘how often should I post on social media?’ – the objective, universal solution to getting the absolute best results.
 It would be pretty nice to set it, forget it, and literally never think about it ever again!

 So why is this question so hard to answer?
 What IS the answer?

 It’s a mystery that’s been plaguing social media marketers since Homo erectus first live-tweeted the discovery of fire – so we dug deep, and we’ve got some answers.

 How often should you post on social media?

 Let’s take a look at the answer for three of the most used social media channels: Facebook, Twitter, and Instagram.